 In recent news a new government, and somewhat recent news – a new freedom to spend on cultural resources from donations.
 Good site stewardship requires regular site maintenance, and there has never been sufficient government funds to meet all the needs.

-In the adjacent reproduced article from Kathemirini, we at the Kommos Conservancy were struck by the efforts of Diazoma for ancient Greek theaters and their success in securing donation box installations for several sites.
+In the reproduced article below from Kathemirini, we at the Kommos Conservancy were struck by the efforts of Diazoma for ancient Greek theaters and their success in securing donation box installations for several sites.
 It seems that every site designated as significant, with available on site interpretation , would benefit from a web based and an on site management system for the collection of donations and the reallocation of those funds towards the site’s maintenance needs.
 Our sources informed us that funds collected from the entrance gate at Knossos, for example, used to be returned to the central government in Athens, but now do to the renewed functional public benefit through reuse, Diazoma’s boxes appear to be for the betterment or maintenance of the theaters directly!
 Perhaps it depends on the diversity of a designated site’s use to answer the question: Is regional reinvestment better than a centralized allocation for re-disbursement?

 The Kommos Conservancy is a nonprofit corporation whose mission is the conservation of the Kommos archaeological site in south central Crete.
 A Minoan harbor town, part of which evolved into a Hellenistic temple site, that also housed a Phoenician shrine.